halmueller/ImmersiveInterfaces/README.md

 [Playgrounds/Crawl.playground](Playgrounds/Crawl.playground): A text crawl at the bottom of the screen, as you might see on a TV news or sports broadcast.

 [Playgrounds/SpriteKit Basics.playground](Playgrounds/Playgrounds/SpriteKit%20Basics.playground): Illustrations of some SpriteKit concepts.
-Shown are node hierachies; automatic and explicit Z ordering; a sample of each SKNode type; animations and actions; lookAt and follow constraints; simple physics; and a sample of each SCNTransition.
+Shown are node hierachies; automatic and explicit Z ordering; a sample of each SKNode type; animations and actions; "look at" and "follow" constraints; simple physics; and a sample of each SCNTransition.

 [Plummet](Plummet): A gravity indicator, or plumb bob.